Welcome to my academic home!

 As a native of Iran, who was born and raised in Tehran as a member of the Armenian minority population, went to college as first generation, and arrived in the U.S. to continue my education, my personal background has prepared me with the knowledge of diversity, minority populations, and the ability to work with individuals from underrepresented communities.
 My research project emerged out of a crucial moment in my life.
 When I first moved to the U.S., I was unaware of the fact that my Persian-Armenian identity would put me in the category of the oppressed as a Middle Eastern woman in Western society.
 Everyone I met expressed concerns about my victimization in Iran and wanted to liberate me.
 I was frustrated with Western misperceptions of Middle Eastern women.
 I did not see myself as a victim; I rather viewed myself as an autonomous woman who had managed to be an active agent of her life and future.

 This thought-provoking moment led me to think more deeply about my home country and Western perceptions about it.
 I took it on myself to deconstruct these misrepresentations through my research and teaching.

 Working on the topic of socio-cultural others for my doctoral dissertation, I focused on medieval period to illustrate that historically medieval Iranian society was an egalitarian one, accepting of human diversity.
-Furthering my investigation of the inclusion of members of minorities and socio-cultural Others in Iranian culture and literature, I work on modern Persian fiction and the representations of deviant female figures.
+Furthering my investigation of the inclusion of members of minorities and socio-cultural Others in Iranian culture, I focus on the representation of sigheh women, who are placed at the margins of society, in modern Persian fiction and film.